-&lt;sup>2 Testimony of US CENTCOM Commander General Lloyd Austin before the House Armed Services Committee, March 3, 2015.
+5 Testimony of U.S. CENTCOM Commander Gen. Lloyd Austin before the House Armed Services Committee, March 3, 2015.

-&lt;sup>3 Department of Defense Press Briefing by Col. Steve Warren, Operation Inherent Resolve spokesman from Baghdad, Iraq, November 13, 2015.
+6 One U.S. official estimated in November 2015 that the coalition has been targeting and killing "one mid-to-upperlevel ISIL leader every two days since May [2015]."
+Department of Defense Press Briefing by Col. Steve Warren, Operation Inherent Resolve spokesman from Baghdad, Iraq, November 13, 2015.

-&lt;sup>4 Background Press Briefing on Iraq by Senior State Department Official, Washington, DC, May 20, 2015.
+7 Background Press Briefing on Iraq by Senior State Department Official, Washington, DC, May 20, 2015.